- 4-hour rush available for House Registration

 Why NYC Legal & Notary for House Registration → Khmer (Cambodian)

 Although clients often find us looking for translation, what they actually engage is a Thai law firm whose translation desk is staffed by Khmer (Cambodian) specialists and supervised by licensed attorneys.
-We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.
+The firm keeps notarial capacity in-house (six attorneys), a 200-strong translator panel spanning 205 languages, and a courier-liaison desk permanently assigned to the Department of Consular Affairs.

 Concrete reasons clients return